Create Compute Environment

 Description¶

 Creates an Batch compute environment.
-You can create MANAGED
+You can create MANAGED or

-compute environments can use
+UNMANAGED compute environments.
+MANAGED compute environments can use

 Amazon EC2 or Fargate resources.
-UNMANAGED
+UNMANAGED compute environments can

 only use EC2 resources.